Part VIII – Beneath a Falling Sky

 “You really gave me a start, kid!” he said.
 “Sarge,” he called inside the tent, “better come have a look at this!”

-The cook looked at Marco cautiously.
+The cook looked at Marco thoughtfully.
 “If we start this now, they’ll come back every day, Sarge.
 You know they will,” he said in a hushed voice, as if the boy could even understand if he had heard.

 “Marco.”

-After a few minutes, he emerged with the buckets, cleaned out and filled with loaves of half-eaten bread, opened K-rations, and a large link of cured sausage.
+“Aspetta.”
+Stanley took the boy’s pails and went back into the tent.
+After a few minutes, he emerged with the buckets cleaned out and filled with loaves of half-eaten bread, opened K-rations, and a large link of cured sausage.

-“Molte grazie!” he managed to say as he ran off before they could say another word.
+Marco’s eyes lit up as he excitedly grabbed the food.
+“Molte grazie!” he managed to say as he ran off before the soldiers could change their minds.

 “I’m telling you, Sarge, he’ll be back.
 Tomorrow.
 The next day…” the cook said.

-“Yes, sir…” the cook said, wiping his hands on his apron as he went back inside the tent.
+“Yes, sir.” the cook said, wiping his hands on his apron as he went back inside the tent.

 Registration Fire – February 1944